 Additional epigenetic resources from third-party databases

-To facilitate the convenient use of more resources, KGGSum provides an interactive approach that allows users to specify customized third-party resources for annotation.
+To facilitate the convenient use of more resources, KGGSum provides an approach that allows users to specify customized third-party resources for annotation.
 For example, by setting the file name documented in EpiMap, KGGSum can directly download epigenetic marker resources from the EpiGenome public domain, specifically from the EpiMap Repository.

 Database Name | Short Description |